convissor/new_york_state_of_health_spreadsheet/README.md

-# New York State of Health Spreadsheets and Help
+# "New York State of Health" Spreadsheets and Help

 New York's "Obamacare"
 [health insurance exchange website](https://nystateofhealth.ny.gov/individual)